UP WITH A BORDERLINE:

 for their Borderline--and a deeply disordered individual might ask

 this of you, to prove your devotion!
-There is such an intense need
+You feel such an intense need

 to have your affection returned, you could be "dying

-to love her," but this actually mirrors your own
+to love her," but this essentially mirrors your own

 deep, painful craving for loving attention.
 Watch the film, Casino